MostlyFocusedMike/node-notes/static/media/hapi-notes.5c7335a5.md

     auth: {
         strategies: ['name', 'other-name']
         mode: 'required'
     }
 }
 ```
+js
 - when naming more than one, they will be tried in order
 - when auth is set to false there will be no authentication provided for that route
 - in addition to the auth strategy, you can also pass several other options to auth:
     - **mode (optional)** options are:
         -  required: the user must have valid authentication
         - optional: authentication's optional, but if present, it must be valid (so no auth will pass, but wrong auth will fail)
         - try: authentication is optional, and wrong authentication will pass, this is the main difference to the 'optional' setting
     - **payload** (optional):
         - false: the payload is NOT to be authenticated
         - true or 'required': the payload WILL be authenticated
         - optional: if there is payload authentication data given from the client, it will be used, otherwise the payload will not be authenticated
         - note that not all auth plugins support payload validation

 -----------------------------------------------------------------------------------------------------------------------------------
 ## Seeing strategies in context

 - you can test this my opening an incognito browser and going to each route, and when you want to restart, just close the incognito window.
 Google seems to remember these auth headers for the duration of the window (not tab) being opened
 - you can also use postman, as long as you set each individual request with basic auth set
 - finally, here is what our routes look like in the github, notice how each one differs:

 ```
+js
 const start = async () => {

     await server.register([